Chua Mia Tee: Art and influence

 Chua's oil painting National Language Class (1959) depicts Singaporeans of different ethnicities learning Malay—the national language of Singapore, Malaya, and the Malay World—to free themselves from English, the language of their colonial rulers.
-In preparation for merger with Malaya, left-wing Chinese school students at the time demanded to study of Malay instead of English at their Chinese medium schools.
+In preparation for merger with Malaya, left-wing Chinese school students at the time demanded to study Malay instead of English at their Chinese medium schools.
 The painting reflects this emerging Malayan national identity, with Malay language uniting different ethnic communities.
-Seated at a round table, which symbolizes equality, the Malay teacher poses two questions to his students: Siapa nama kamu?
-Di-mana awak tinggal?
-(What is your name?
-Where do you live?).
-These seemingly simple questions are loaded with political symbolism, illustrating the importance of Malay language, as a social bridge and main means of communicating in Singapore during the late 1950s and early 1960s.
+Seated at a round table, which symbolizes equality, the Malay teacher poses two questions to his students: "Siapa nama kamu?
+Di-mana awak tinggal?" ("What is your name?
+Where do you live?").
+These seemingly simple questions are loaded with political symbolism, illustrating the importance of Malay language as a social bridge and main means of communicating in Singapore during the late 1950s and early 1960s.

 Chua's art has inspired many other artists.
-For example, Koh, Buck Song, the National Gallery Singapore's poet-in-residence 2021-22, in his book of poems and haiga art, the world anew (2023), has a poem titled "industry" that responds to Chua's painting "Workers in a Canteen" (1974), as well as a haiga artwork titled "racial harmony" inspired by Chua's painting "Eating on Banana Leaves" (1979).
+For example, Koh Buck Song, the National Gallery Singapore's poet-in-residence 2021–22, in his book of poems and haiga art, the world anew (2023), has a poem titled "industry" that responds to Chua's painting Workers in a Canteen (1974), as well as a haiga artwork titled "racial harmony" inspired by Chua's painting Eating on Banana Leaves (1979).

+Personal life and death

+Chua married Lee Boo Ngan (1939–2017) in 1961.
+They had two children, Chua Hong and Chua Yang.
+He died from pneumonia at his home in Bukit Timah in Singapore, on 10 July 2026, at the age of 94.
+He had previously suffered a stroke in 2021.